-- 43.1 Other than a director appointed under clause 41.5, a director's term of office starts at the end of the annual general meeting at which they are elected and ends at the end of the annual general meeting at which they retire. - 43.2 Each director must retire at least once every five years. - 43.3 A director who retires under clause 43.2 may nominate for election or reelection, subject to clause 43.4. - 43.4 A director who has held office for a continuous period of 10 years or more may only be re-appointed or re-elected by a special resolution.
+43.1 Other than a director appointed under clause 41.5, a director's term of office starts at the end of the general meeting at which they are elected and ends at the end of the general meeting at which they retire.

+43.2 Each director must retire at least once every three years.

+43.3 A director who retires under clause 43.2 may nominate for election or reelection.

+43.4 REMOVED